zoom/videosdk-ui-toolkit-ios-sample/README.md

 // let password = <#Password#> // For session that requires password to join.
 // let appGroupID = <#App Group ID#> // For screen sharing of device.
 // let recordingConsentMessage = "You are currently being recorded and must either accept or deny to continue.
 If you choose to deny, you will be forced to leave the session." // For customized consent message that will be shown during the start of cloud recording.
+// let liveStreamingConsentMessage = "You are currently being live streamed and must either accept or deny to continue.
+If you choose to deny, you will be forced to leave the session." // For customized consent message that will be shown during the start of live streaming.
 ```

 <br>